I am Mike Oiseth, living in Bloomington, Minnesota.

 Many early Norwegian settlers in the Dodge and Olmsted settlement came from older immigrant communities in Wisconsin, which had been the new home of choice for most who left Norway in the first half of the 19th century.
 But there were some from Iowa and Illinois, and still others who came directly from Norway.
 The settlement expanded westerly, from Rock Dell and Salem in Olmsted County, to Canisteo and Vernon Townships in Dodge County.
 Then Hayfield Township was formed farther west and, with the coming of the Winona and St. Peter Railroad in 1865, the town of Kasson sprang up a little to the northwest.

-As the years passed, the original St. Olaf Congregation evolved into two churches about five miles apart.
+As the years passed, the original St. Olaf Congregation founded in 1856 evolved into two churches about five miles apart.
 The Haugeans also organized their South Zumbro congregation in Salem Township.
 More churches grew out of the St. Olaf nucleus–expanding into Rochester, Kasson, Hayfield, and Sargeant Township in Mower County.

 Over the decades within this close-knit ethnic community, there were many marriages among the farm and merchant families.
 Just a few extensive family trees, it seems, can link together a majority of the Norwegian-stock residents of the area.